brson/brson.github.com/beer/_posts/2021-04-27-destihl-touch-of-haze-hazy-ipa.md

 We've had a few of these in recent days.

 Look at that can.
-Look how it says the kind of hops in it.
+Look how it says the kind of hops in it
+(it says "mosaic & cascade hops"; my photography is especially incopetant today).
 Love it.

 Let's see if we can pick out any "lemon", "green apple", "pear", or "melon".